Kevin-F-Cyr/World-Poverty/README.md

-# World-Poverty
+# Poverty Indicators: A WDI Use-Case
-A view at world poverty and relevant indicators
+A view of the relationship between poverty, education, and health using the World Banks' World Development Indicators